interviewSt/lcs_server_st/README.md

 *if you are having trouble running test.py, use `./install_requests.py`*

+*test_py* will POST each payload contained in test_payload.json one at a time and will print out a response

+## WEBSITE

 A website is backed in and can be accessed at http://localhost:<port>/

 On startup, the server will also print out a usuable link